mozilla/kitsune/docs/searchchapter.rst

 5. (filter) support forum posts tagged with the product (e.g. "desktop")
 6. (filter) support forum posts must have an answer marked as helpful
+7. (filter) support forum posts must be from the past 180 days

 It scores as specified above.